Project

 Add Referrer-Policy header to prevent browsers from sending private data to external sites

-Added by Ebrahim Mohammadi over 5 years ago.
-Updated about 5 years ago.
+Added by Ebrahim Mohammadi about 6 years ago.
+Updated almost 6 years ago.

 Status: